Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 I'm quite familiar with Mr. Benson and his no-account compadres.
 They've done enough damage.
 But isn't he your only hope?
-Technically, a Goober shouldn't be able to fly at all.
+Technically, a Goober shouldn't be able to swim at all.
 Their wings are too small...
 Haven't we heard this a million times?
 "The surface area of the wings and body mass make no sense."
 Get this on the air!